RSS

 So, Ford Prefect arrives just as expected to return your towel preparatory to getting off this rock before the Vogons blow it up to make way for a hyperspace bypass.
 If you haven’t experienced it already, here you are also introduced to another dominant trait: the game’s often arbitrary cruelty.
 If you simply take the towel Ford offers, he marches away, the Vogons arrive, and it’s game over.
 No, you have to refuse the towel to force Ford to actually notice your situation and come to the snap decision to take you with him.[6]Ford Prefect’s name, by the way, is one of the subtler jokes in Hitchhiker’s, and one that was entirely lost on American readers.
 The Ford Prefect, you see, was once a model of automobile in Britain.
 When the Betelgeusian Ford Prefect chose the name as “nicely inconspicuous,” he did so because he had, as Adams himself later clarified, “mistaken the dominant life form” on the planet.

 Ford convinces Prosser to take your place in front of the bulldozer, just like in the other Hitchhiker’s manifestations.
-You head for the pub, where you consume beer and peanuts to fortify yourselves for the matter transference beam.
+You head for the pub, where you drink beer to fortify yourselves for the matter transference beam.
 Then Prosser wises up and knocks down your house after all, prompting you, reenacting the role of the Arthur you remember from the book, to run screaming out of the pub.
 On the way you meet a hungry dog, who is key to one of the most legendarily cruel puzzles in the game.
 You need to feed him.
 As for why… well, that you won’t learn until much later.
 Then the Vogons show up with appropriate pomp and circumstance, and you and Ford have a bare instant to make your escape.

 You wake up in darkness.
 The puzzle that follows can almost be read as an homage to the original Adventure, which had a maze for which close reading was similarly key.
 It’s early evidence of another trait of Hitchhiker’s: a tendency to evoke and occasionally subvert the adventuring heritage that preceded it.
 For instance, it will later hit you with a blessedly fake maze.
 As David Lebling recently put it, the form by 1984 was old and established enough that it could be parodied.